 In simple terms:

-• Firmware Engineer: They create specialized software (firmware) that’s like the brain of devices such as your garage door, your remote, or even your car brakes.
-Also, they write rules/algorithms for how these devices should work, needing skills in programming and understanding hardware.
+- Firmware Engineer: They build specific software (firmware) which is the brain of the devices, including your garage door, your remote, or even your car brakes.
+They also write algorithms/rules on how such devices should operate, requiring skills in programming and hardware knowledge.

-• Embedded Software Engineer: They make the software that runs electronic devices like smartphones or GPS systems.
-Therefore, they need to know programming languages and should understand hardware.
-On top of all, they design, develop, test, and maintain these systems to ensure they work smoothly and efficiently.
+- Embedded Software Engineer: This person develops software to power electronic gadgets such as smartphones or GPS systems.
+As such, they have to be familiar with programming languages and are expected to understand hardware.
+Most importantly, they plan, create, test, and maintain these systems to ensure that they are smooth and efficient.

 What is FOTA?